Frequently Asked Questions

 Q: What form of payments do you take?

-A: I can take money orders, cash, PayPal, and electronic payment.
-I do not ship until I receive payment.
+A: I can take money orders, cash, and, PayPal.I do not ship until I receive payment.
 Please check with me before hand if you want to send payment any way other than thru the normal mail.
-I've had a lot of problems with payments sent via Fedex.
-If you send via the mail, and a signature is required, I may not be able to pick it up before the next Saturday.
 PayPal is an electronic payment system that let you use credit card or your checking account to pay anyone and I ship as soon as possible after I get the payment email.
-For other international orders in countries not supported by PayPal, I have to charge %10 for credit cards, but ship right away.

 Top of page